-(a) within two months after the commencement of this Act, adopt and table the policy framework in Parliament; (b) publish the policy framework in the Gazette for public comment two month after it has been tabled in Parliament; (c) review the policy framework within three years after its publication in the Gazette and at least once every five years thereafter; and (d) amend the policy framework when required, in which case the amendment must be tabled in Parliament and published in the Gazette for public comment as provided for in paragraph (b). s e 5 Establishment of Intersectoral Committee 10 94.
+94 Establishment of Intersectoral Committee

 (1) There is hereby established a Committee to be known as the Intersectoral Committee for Child Justice.

-(2) The Intersectoral Committee must consist of- (a) the Director-General: Justice and Constitutional Development, who is the chairperson of the Committee; (b) the National Director of Public Prosecutions; (c) the National Commissioner of the South African Police Service; (d) the National Commissioner of Correctional Services; (e) the Director-General: Social Development; (f) the Director-General: Education; and (g) the Director-General: Health.
-(3) A member of the Intersectoral Committee may designate a senior official in his of her Department as an alternate to attend a meeting of the Committee in his or her place.
-(4) (a) The Intersectoral Committee must designate one of its members as deputy chairperson of the Intersectoral Committee, and when the chairperson is not available the deputy chairperson acts as chairperson. (b) If neither the chairperson nor deputy chairperson is available, the members present at a meeting must elect a person from among their number to preside at that meeting.
-(5) The Intersectoral Committee may invite- (a) representatives from the non-governmental sector and civil society to it meetings with the view to fostering co-operation between government and civil society in the implementation of this Act; and (b) persons to its meetings, when necessary, for technical assistance, support of advice. , 25 t 3 30 Meetings of Intersectoral Committee 35 95.
-The Intersectoral Committee must- (a) meet at least twice every year on a date and at the time and place determined by the chairperson; and (b) report in writing to the Cabinet member responsible for the administration of justice within one month of every meeting.
-Propose in the intersectoral Committee in the intersectoral Committee.
-Responsibilities, functions and duties of Intersectoral Committee 96.
-(1) The Intersectoral Committee is responsible for developing a draft national policy framework, referred to in section 93(1), which must include guidelines for- (a) the implementation of the priorities and strategies contained in the national policy framework; (b) measuring progress on the achievement of the national policy framework objectives; (c) ensuring that the different organs of state comply with the primary and 1 45 supporting roles and responsibilities allocated to them in terms of the national policy framework and this Act;
+(2) The Intersectoral Committee must consist of-

+- (a) the Director-General: Justice and Constitutional Development, who is the chairperson of the Committee; - (b) the National Director of Public Prosecutions; - (c) the National Commissioner of the South African Police Service; - (d) the National Commissioner of Correctional Services; - (e) the Director-General: Social Development; - (f) the Director-General: Education; and - (g) the Director-General: Health.

+(3) A member of the Intersectoral Committee may designate a senior official in his or her Department as an alternate to attend a meeting of the Committee in his or her place.

+(4) (a) The Intersectoral Committee must designate one of its members as deputy chairperson of the Intersectoral Committee, and when the chairperson is not available, the deputy chairperson acts as chairperson.

+(b) If neither the chairperson nor deputy chairperson is available, the members present at a meeting must elect a person from among their number to preside at that meeting.

+- (5) The Intersectoral Committee may invite- - (a) representatives from the non-governmental sector and civil society to its meetings with the view to fostering co-operation between government and civil society in the implementation of this Act; and - (b) persons to its meetings, when necessary, for technical assistance, support or advice.

+95 Meetings of Intersectoral Committee

+The Intersectoral Committee must-

+- (a) meet at least twice every year on a date and at the time and place determined by the chairperson; and - (b) report in writing to the Cabinet member responsible for the administration of justice within one month of every meeting.

+96 Responsibilities, functions and duties of Intersectoral Committee

+(1) The Intersectoral Committee is responsible for developing a draft national policy framework, referred to in section 93 (1), which must include guidelines for-